tschannes/tschannes.github.com/_posts/2014-12-15-inhalte-fuer-ueberall.md

 > We need **Interfaces that will help guide content creators** on how to write and structure their content for reuse.

-Idealerweise integrieren wir Handlungsanweisungen, Style Guides, Zeichenbeschränkungen, Dokument-Abmessungen direkt ins CMS.
+Idealerweise integrieren wir Handlungsanweisungen, Style Guides, Zeichenbeschränkungen, Bild-Abmessungen direkt ins CMS.

 ## Modulare Inhalte.
 So what?